Iridescence: Plants

-Many groups of plants have developed iridescence as an adaptation to use more light in dark environments such as the lower levels of tropical forests.
-The leaves of Southeast Asia's Begonia pavonina, or peacock begonia, appear iridescent azure to human observers due to each leaf's thinly layered photosynthetic structures called iridoplasts that absorb and bend light much like a film of oil over water.
+Many groups of plants have developed iridescence as an adaptation to dark environments.
+The leaves of Southeast Asia's Begonia pavonina, or peacock begonia, appear iridescent azure due to each leaf's thinly layered photosynthetic structures called iridoplasts that absorb and bend light much like a film of oil over water.
 Iridescences based on multiple layers of cells are also found in the lycophyte Selaginella and several species of ferns, such as the blue oil fern.

 Several species of cave-dwelling bryophytes are iridescent, such as the liverwort Cyathodium cavernarum and the mosses Mittenia plumula and Schistostega pennata.